Author: Dawid Adach

 [ts] Subsequent variable declarations must have the same type.
 Variable 'foo' must be of type 'number', but here has type 'boolean'.

 The advantage of a strongly typed language is that you are forced to make the behavior of your program explicit.
 If you want to add a number and a string your code, you must translate the string into a number to be used as an operand of the addition operator.
 This makes code easier to understand because there is no (or less) hidden behavior.
 This also makes your code more verbose.

 Strong typing is optional in TypeScript but using this feature makes your application more predictable and make it easier to debug so you should definitely make use of it.

 Object-oriented programming (OOP) is an old concept used by multiple languages like Java or C# to help developer associate together data and methods within one "object".
 In

 - Access modifiers (public and private)

-We will learn all of that in next sections.
+We will learn all of that in the later sections.